-A further advantage when it comes to the safety stakes is that, handles can be a bit of a shining beacon to young children, calling out to be pulled upon, and handleless units do remove this temptation.
+A further advantage when it comes to the safety stakes on handleless kitchen doors is that handles can be a bit of a shining beacon to young children, calling out to be pulled upon, and handleless units do remove this temptation.
 That said, always ensure that young children are supervised in the kitchen.

 Discover more ways to make your kitchen child friendly.

 When it comes to cleanliness there are definitely both pro’s and cons.
 On one hand, if you have for example, a white high gloss kitchen, fingerprints by the grip ledge may start to show as sticky fingers open the door.

 Additionally, dust and debris can collect in the recessed area within the opening ledge, known as a channel, which results needing a regular quick clear out.

 On the other hand – if you’ve ever spent time awkwardly scrubbing behind a tricky to clean handle, you may consider that a quick wipe over of your kitchen units and removing debris a breeze in comparison with getting rid of ingrained dirt on or behind the handles themselves.

 This will very much depend on what you consider a practical kitchen layout, and, which type of handleless kitchen you choose.
 In one respect it’s a very practical choice as there is no need to spend time choosing and matching handles.